Vocab-Apps/python-pinyin-jyutping-sentence/README.rst

 python-pinyin-jyutping-sentence
 ===============================

-Python module which converts a Chinese sentence from Simplified to Mandarin/Pinyin and Traditional to Cantonese/Jyutping, outputting diacritics (accented characters).
+Python module which converts a Chinese sentence from Simplified/Traditional to Mandarin/Pinyin and Traditional/Simplified to Cantonese/Jyutping, outputting diacritics (accented characters).
 I designed this library to create Mandarin and Cantonese flashcards.

 Want to support my work on this module ?
 Become a supporter: https://www.patreon.com/lucw